Estimate Time13 min

 7. Maintain a social connection

 Isolation is a trigger for financial problems.
-And, Habbershon acknowledges, connection can be hard because of geography, life-pace, or family dynamics.
+Habbershon acknowledges that connection can be hard because of distance, life-pace, or family dynamics.
 Often our own guilt about not being connected leads us to do nothing.
 "We need to be more compassionate to ourselves—this is just life—so just doing what you can is a good thing."
-Even something as simple as starting family email or text chains, or calling just to talk instead of to address an issue, can nurture relationships.
-Any engagement is better than no engagement, so if you get a "ping" about reaching out, just do whatever you can offer.
-And if you're not sure what to say or where to begin, simply asking caring questions and listening is a great place to start.
+Even something as simple as starting family email or text threads, or calling just to talk.
+Any engagement is better than no engagement, so even if you're not sure what to say or where to begin, simply asking caring questions and listening is a great place to start.

 8. Assign money management jobs

-An additional option is to designate a family member as a “trusted contact” for a parent or loved one: that is, a person whom a financial institution may contact in certain circumstances, such as concern about activity in the elder person’s account and the elder person cannot be reached.
+An additional option is to designate a family member as a “trusted contact” for a parent or loved one.
+That is, a person a financial institution may contact in certain circumstances, such as concerns about activity in the elder person’s account, and when the elder person cannot be reached.
 Naming a trusted contact doesn’t give that person authority to act on the account holder’s behalf or engage in activity in the account; but depending on your circumstances, a trusted contact could add another layer of vigilance against scams.

 9. Monitor accounts